My Story in a Nutshell

 This was the beginning of my journey through cancer.

-Today I am a 14-year survivor of Triple Negative Inflammatory Breast Cancer, wife and mother, despite the statistics.
+Today, I am a proud survivor of Triple Negative Inflammatory Breast Cancer, wife and mother, despite the statistics.
 Sadly, with my diagnosis I was given less than a five percent chance of surviving two years, and if I survived I would not be able to conceive children.
 Fortunately, that was not my fate.

-Now as a survivor, I am active in the Fight Against Cancer, however my heart goes out to those simply trying to survive the treatment process, let alone the disease.
+As a survivor, I am active in the Fight Against Cancer, however my heart goes out to those simply trying to survive the treatment process, let alone the disease.
 Therefore, I choose to use my skill set to increase funding for those in treatment, advocacy, awareness, and survivor research.
-I am a founding member of City of Hope’s Patient and Family Advisory Council, National spokesperson for City of Hope, Steering Committee Member for OurHope, RIE participant, City of Hope’s Center of Community Alliance for Research & Education Community Partner and Navigator.
+I am a founding member of City of Hope’s Patient and Family Advisory Council, National Patient Speaker for City of Hope, former Steering Committee Member for OurHope, past RIE participant, City of Hope’s Center of Community Alliance for Research & Education Community Partner and Navigator.
 I am Certified in Professional Advancement in Philanthropy, and Protecting Human Research Participants.
 I am a woman of many hats with a heart for those in need.

 With a Bachelor of Arts in English, a Master of Science in Leadership and Management, and over 20 years of public speaking, I am on a mission to make a difference for those fighting for their lives.
 I will work alongside of those in the trenches and I look forward to making what seems impossible, POSSIBLE!